MemRec: Collaborative Memory-Augmented Agentic Recommender System: Prompt Templates and Contexts

 \subsection{Domain-Specific Prompt Contexts}

-The Meta-Prompt relies on injected domain knowledge to generate effective rules.
-Figure \ref{fig:domain_context} presents the specific \textbf{Domain Context Blocks} used for each of the four datasets evaluated in our experiments (Books, Goodreads, MovieTV, and Yelp).
-These blocks outline key metadata fields, primary interaction modes, and unique domain characteristics.
-During offline generation, the specific block for the target dataset is injected into the placeholder within the Meta-Prompt Template.
+Figure~\ref{fig:domain_context} presents the specific Domain Context Blocks injected into the Meta-Prompt for our four evaluated datasets.
+These blocks outline key metadata fields, interaction modes, and unique domain characteristics to generate effective, tailored rules offline.